 Tis the season to be jolly, spend time with family and friends, celebrate life’s blessings, and of course, eat.

-“The holiday season and food go hand in hand,” said Dana Webber, RN, MSN.
-Webber is a certified bariatric nurse and bariatric coordinator at Fort Sanders Regional Medical Center.
+“The holiday season and food go hand in hand,” said Dana Webber, MSN, NP-C, CBN.
+Webber is a certified bariatric nurse at Fort Sanders Regional Medical Center.
 “Whether it’s sweet potato pie, honey-glazed ham, buttery Christmas cookies or turkey and stuffing, holiday eating takes its toll on our health and our waistline.

 “Preventing holiday weight gain is a challenge for everyone,” she said.
 “Having a plan before you begin will make those potential added pounds stay away!”